 I got eight and a half years sobriety once with the help of AA or was it because I was asked to give up while we awaited the birth of our son?
 In that time there were just two relapses: one beer to redirect a bad acid trip – alone with toothache, at New Year in a dark house, what could go wrong? – and another during a grueling family Christmas.
 Someone said: ‘just ONE beer with the in laws?’

-Only two drinks so far this year: one very moderate despite the extreme provocation of my Mother’s visit – a female Basil Fawlty who once gave Michael Heseltine a bollocking despite herself being a Tory – and the other a disastrous attempt to slowly sip Lidl’s as-good-as-a-£100 whisky snob blend.
+Only two drinks so far this year: one very moderate despite the extreme provocation of my Mother’s visit – a female Basil Fawlty who once gave Michael Heseltine a bollocking despite herself being a Tory – and the other a disastrous attempt to slowly sip Lidl’s as-good-as-a-£100 whisky.
 As if I care about ‘superb mouth-watering gristy sugars’.
 Six hours of wild hilarity later…the whisky had vanished.
 Then a day of doom.
 So it’s back to the 13 Step Satanic recovery – hedonist self-interest, rational choices – without crawling to the cross or using a higher power.
 Step One on its own can work.
 Just stop.
+Stay stopped (the hard part).

 I had already learned the fat one’s conclusion: ‘If you don’t want to be a victim, don’t drink.
 Your choice.’
 This fascinating programme will help those riled by the bleating of slogans and preachers who don’t respect your space.
 It shows there is another way.
 Excellent work, Penn and Teller.